nodeca/nodeca/docs/brainstorm/server-modules.md

 ```

 First argument is node in the server API tree we want to attach filter to,
 second is filter function.
-Method name can be either string or array of strings
+Method name can be either `String` or `Array` of
-if we need to attach to multiple nodes.
+strings (when we want to attach to multiple nodes).

 We can attach filters either *before* or *after* controller/action: